psychemedia/pentrich-uprising/april_1817.md

 Beavington declared his innocence to the last, and *called God to witness* he did not set the stacks on fire.

-We lament to say, that the most of these misguided men, in the bloom of life, have left *widaos*, and more than *thirty children*, to add to the miseries of the present truly calamitous times !!
+We lament to say, that the most of these misguided men, in the bloom of life, have left *widows*, and more than *thirty children*, to add to the miseries of the present truly calamitous times !!

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000172/18170426/018/0004